gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModules.md

 The `name` property of a remote definition **must match** the `name` property defined in the remote module [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin/) configuration.

-If you are relying on either the `@squide` [defineDevRemoteModuleConfig](../webpack//defineDevRemoteModuleConfig.md) or [defineBuildRemoteModuleConfig](../webpack/defineBuildRemoteModuleConfig.md) function to add the `ModuleFederationPlugin` to the remote module webpack [configuration object](https://webpack.js.org/concepts/configuration/), then the remote module `name` is the second argument of the function.
+If you are relying on either the Squide [defineDevRemoteModuleConfig](../webpack//defineDevRemoteModuleConfig.md) or [defineBuildRemoteModuleConfig](../webpack/defineBuildRemoteModuleConfig.md) function to add the `ModuleFederationPlugin` to the remote module webpack [configuration object](https://webpack.js.org/concepts/configuration/), then the remote module `name` is the second argument of the function.

 In the following exemple, the remote module `name` is `remote1`.